krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### Amazon Kinesis <a id="Kinesis"></a>

-Kinesis is a collection of services for processing streams of various data
+Kinesis is a collection of 4 services for processing streams of various data:
+- Amazon Kinesis Data Streams
+- Amazon Kinesis Data Firehose
+- Amazon Kinesis Data Analytics
+- Amazon Kinesis Video Streams

 Data is processed in “shards” – with each shard able to ingest 1000 records per second.
 One shard provides a capacity of 1MB/sec data input and 2MB/sec data output